About Perth

 Safety Considerations and Common Travel Pitfalls

-- Sun Protection: Perth is known for its sunny weather, so remember to pack sunscreen, a hat, and sunglasses to protect yourself from the strong Australian sun.
-Stay hydrated and seek shade during the hottest parts of the day.
+- Sun Protection: Perth is known for its sunny weather, so always wear sunscreen, a hat, and sunglasses to protect yourself from the strong UV rays.

 #